Some birationality criteria on 3-folds with $p_g>1$: Introduction

 \begin{Rema} Theorem \ref{m4} is parallel to Theorem 0.
 Some other examples with non-birational $\map_4$ can be found in Fletcher \cite{Flt} and Chen-Zhang \cite{MZ}. \end{Rema}

 \begin{Rema} The $\map_4$ and $\map_3$ have ever been partially studied by Zhou \cite{Zhou} and Zhu \cite{Zhu} under extra conditions. \end{Rema}

-At least the following pieces are among the main observations of this paper: \begin{itemize} \item[$\diamond$] For a nef and big $\bQ$-divisor ${\mathcal L}$ on a smooth projective surface $S$ with $p_g(S)=1$, the geometric nature of the linear system $|K_S+\roundup{{\mathcal L}}|$ is difficult to detect, especially when (up to numerical equivalence) ${\mathcal L}<2\sigma^*(K_{F_0})$.
+Here are some of the main observation of this paper: \begin{itemize} \item[$\diamond$] For a nef and big $\bQ$-divisor ${\mathcal L}$ on a smooth projective surface $S$ with $p_g(S)=1$, the geometric nature of the linear system $|K_S+\roundup{{\mathcal L}}|$ is difficult to detect, especially when (up to numerical equivalence) ${\mathcal L}<2\sigma^*(K_{F_0})$.
 Our solution is to deform it into a successful application of Masek's interesting theorem in \cite{Masek} -- a generalized form of Ein-Lazarsfeld's argument in \cite{E-L}.

 \item[$\diamond$] When $X$ is fibred by surfaces with very small invariant $c_1^2$, a large ratio ${K_X^3}/{3c_1^2}$ will be much more effective in improving our ``canonical restriction inequality'' in \cite[Lemma 3.7]{MZ}, which will amend whatever we didn't realize before, but one needs to assume $K_X^3$ to be large enough.